support@psrcompliance.com +91 87961 04190 WhatsApp

 BIS Certification for Drinking Water in India – IS 10500:2012 & IS 14543:2016

-To ensure the safety and quality of packaged and drinking water in India, BIS Certification is mandatory under the Bureau of Indian Standards (BIS) Act.
-Whether you’re a bottled water manufacturer, supplier, or startup entering the FMCG sector, obtaining BIS Certification as per IS 10500 and IS 14543 standards ensures your water meets all safety and purity parameters.
-In this blog, learn everything about BIS for drinking water — from standards and process to documentation, fees, and how PSR Compliance can help you get certified quickly.
+To ensure safe and pure drinking water in India, BIS Certification is mandatory under the Bureau of Indian Standards Act.
+This applies to bottled water manufacturers, suppliers, and startups in the FMCG sector.
+BIS Certification, following IS 10500 and IS 14543 standards, ensures your water meets all safety, quality, and purity requirements.

 What is BIS Certification for Drinking Water?

-BIS (Bureau of Indian Standards) Certification ensures that packaged and potable drinking water complies with India’s safety, hygiene and quality benchmarks.
-For packaged drinking water (excluding mineral water), IS 14543 applies, while for potable water supplied by local bodies, IS 10500 is followed.
+BIS Certification from the Bureau of Indian Standards ensures that packaged and potable drinking water meets India’s safety, hygiene, and quality standards.
+For packaged drinking water (excluding mineral water), the IS 14543 standard applies, while IS 10500 covers potable water supplied by local authorities.

 Indian Standards for Drinking Water (IS 10500 & IS 14543)